Photos

 Blog

 Everything was in one place, like a village of sorts.
-Huskies and reindeer were right up close to you as well, so the wintry outdoors were never far away.
+Huskies and reindeer were right up close to you as well, so the wintry outdoors was never far away.
 But the building itself is really the star of the show.
 When you open the front doors, the first sight you see is the Ice Bar, with incredibly detailed and enormous ice sculptures that both make up the bar itself and loom over it (at least, they did on this visit.
 As the hotel is rebuilt every year, it’s hard to say what it will look like in any given year).

 But a recent stay at the Kirkenes Snowhotel in Norway has been a particular highlight.

-Kirkenes Snowhotel also features in our top 5 best nature resorts in europe.
+Kirkenes Snowhotel also features in our top 5 best nature resorts in Europe .

-Note: All benefits & upgrades subject to availability & Terms & Conditions, enquire for more information.
+Note: Benefits & upgrades subject to availability.
+Benefits offered correct at the time of writing.
+Terms & conditions apply.
+Enquire for more information.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.

 Location